ViniciusDeep/Swift-Climb-Architecture/README.md

 ### Constructor
 This layer has responsible to construct your app and define and set where to go, and also  where you can make your construction configuration and navigation

 ### Features
 Feature layer is where every feature of your app will be made with their respective layers

 ### Business
+This layer represent the business behind each feature, to make your code more testable, your business receives by dependency injection another layers to connect of your app, like a Service, Repository.

 ### Controllers

-## Tests
+Controller is your view and has a responsible of view, with a respective methods like a ```swift  viewDidLoad```, ```swift  viewWillAppear``` you can should to set your customView at your controller and your controller made a bind of your components

+### AppTests

-Even though I haven't written any tests yet, the whole project is completely testable, since all layers are being isolated by interfaces, as suggested by the SOLID principles.
+Even though I haven't written any tests yet, the whole project is completely testable, since all layers are being isolated by interfaces, as suggested by the SOLID principles, each feature

 ## Getting Started
+In Example, you can see how this Architeture works

+## License

+**Climb Architeture** is under MIT license.
+See the [LICENSE](LICENSE) file for more info.